-The Number Rack facilitates the natural development of children’s number sense.
+The Number Rack (also known as Rekenrek) facilitates the natural development of children’s number sense.
 Rows of moveable, colored beads encourage learners to think in groups of fives and tens, helping them to explore and discover a variety of addition and subtraction strategies.

-This virtual version of the manipulative is an open-ended educational tool, ideal for elementary classrooms and other learning environments that use laptops, Apple devices (e.g., iPhones, iPads), Chromebooks, or Windows devices.
+This virtual version of the manipulative is an open-ended educational tool, ideal for elementary classrooms and other learning environments that use laptops, iPads, or Chromebooks.

-- Display 1 to 10 rows of beads, 10 beads per row.
-On the iPhone, display up to 5 rows.
+Display 1 to 10 rows of beads, 10 beads per row.

-- Hide beads with the resizable shade, which allows teachers or learners to model subtraction or difference problems.
+- Hide beads with resizable shades, which allows teachers or learners to model subtraction or difference problems.

-- Bead colors are reversed on rows 6 to 10 to distinguish groupings of 50 beads.
-Not available on iPhone or iPad Touch.
+- Reverse the colors of rows 6 to 10 to distinguish (or not) groupings of 25 beads.

 Get more from this app